Module: Content modeling guide

 Typically, in the early stages of a live project, editors might need to add custom HTML markup or include scripts to embed 3rd party applications.
 Project owners sometimes need to remember this or similar scenarios when detailing project requirements, so ensure your project gets this low-hanging fruit to make editors happy.

-Suppose editors will reuse these scripts or markup on different pages.
-In that case, developers can prepare a custom Script content type with a custom widget.
-Content editors then add the widget to the appropriate pages, reusing the scripts or markup.
+If editors will reuse these scripts or markup on different pages, developers can prepare a custom Script content type or widget.

 Add instructions to selectors in Page Builder components